 National Parks in South Africa are where you will find a dense population of animals which is great for game viewing.
-The Parks are often well maintained and have preservation at their core meaning that the animals are protected.
-Any park fees that is paid goes towards this maintenance and preservation so you know that your contribution is going towards a good cause.
+The parks well maintained and value conservation of their wildlife.
+Their core purpose is to protect the animals within the park so your park fees will go directly to preservation as you contribute to this vital initiative.

 National Parks in South Africa